News & Community Involvement

 Men’s Fellowship

 Organized to empower and strengthen men of faith, the Chapel Men's Fellowship group is dedicated to fostering a brotherhood where men can grow spiritually.
 Men seek to support one another and to serve the community with compassion and integrity, while striving to be Christ-like role models for others.
-Breakfast meetings are the third Thursday of each month at the Sea Biscuit Café located at 3370 Stone Chimney Road.
+Breakfast meetings are on the third Thursday of each month at the Sea Biscuit Café located at 3370 Stone Chimney Road.
 On occasion, the group meets in the Chapel Fellowship Hall.
 Meetings include guest speakers and road trips for cultural and historical education and development.
 The Fellowship group supports the Chapel and its special community events.
 All men are encouraged and welcome to attend.